Small business

 Joseph Mapue

 What if every element of the processes you engaged in added value, eliminated waste, and maximized efficiency?
-That’s the power of lean thinking, and by embracing it, you can transform how you work and how things are done within your organization.
+That’s the power of lean thinking, and by embracing it, you can transform how you work and how things are done, even within a small business operation.

 What is Lean?

 Lean is a business management framework that teams and organizations use to maximize value by streamlining workflows and eliminating waste.
-Its practices and principles help companies improve operational efficiency, empower people, elevate the quality of products, and deliver optimal value to customers.
-Lean’s versatility means it can be applied to various industries, processes, projects, and lines of business.
+Its practices and principles help companies improve operational efficiency, empower people, elevate product quality, and deliver optimal value to customers.
+Lean’s versatility means it can be applied to various industries, processes, projects, and lines of business, and, yes, businesses of any size.

 History